erizov/Professor/semester_2/lecture_11_repository_patterns/data_mapper/README.md

 ### Application

-5. CaDatasetu implement Data Mapper from memory without looking at the code?
+5. CaDataseContentmplement Data Mapper from memory without looking at the code?
 6. What real-world issue could youaddresse using Data Mapper?

 ### Debugging

-7. What are the most common mistakesInformationn implementing Data Mapper?
+7. What are the most common mistakesInformatioDatasetmplementing Data Mapper?
 8. How would you test your Data Mapper deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

-## Algorithm VisualizaContent
+## Strategy VisualizaContent

-*Visual diagram for Data Mapper would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Informational diagram for Data Mapper would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises